latin: it is solved by walking

 Are Walk & Talk sessions happening during COVID-19?

 Yes!
-Walking outside together - observing a 1 meter distance - is perfectly safe.
+Walking outside together is a very safe way to have therapy as we'll be surrounded by fresh air.
 I will have hand sanitiser available if needed and we'll be avoiding other people anyhow.

 What if we are overheard?